tellmewhy12/vscode-fileBG/README.md

 If you want to add your own languages just go into the VSCode devtools (Help -> Toggle Developer Tools) and filter for "FileBG" in the console.

-When switching tab to the file you like add there should appear a message "Switched to tab with mode xxx" The "xxx" is what your language is named in vscode!
+When switching tab to the filetype tab you want to add there should appear the message "Switched to tab with mode xxx" The "xxx" is what the filetype is named in vscode

 https://user-images.githubusercontent.com/71931749/133821798-b3f42d13-9f4b-4648-8757-0d9f0711d685.mp4